Table of contents

 Water and food are also not a problem.
 There are plenty of water sources along the way, and one can have a snack at the Hochlandhütte on 1630 meters, or at the Vereiner Alm on 1400 meters when the descent is accomplished.

 Instead of walking straight back to Mittenwald I decided to prolong my tour a good deal.
-From the Vereiner Alm one can ascend the well-known Soiernspitze (2257 meters) in about two and a half hours.
+From the Vereiner Alm one can ascend the Soiernspitze (2257 meters) in about two and a half hours, a sought-after subject for Alpine photographers.

 I ascended this mountain not completely though, but to an exposed spot with a largely unobstructed view.
 Here I grabbed the opportunity for taking an extra photo of the saddle that I just had traversed a couple of hours earlier.